markdist/markdist.github.com/services.md

 Our Services
 ============

-M&D currently has 278 employees of which 135 are directly involved in the sales process (on the field).
-Our brand management system is key to our success in working with a wide spread of brands across different fields.
-Each key brand is assigned to a specific manager who is responsible for every aspect from merchandising to marketing.
+M&D currently has over 300 employees of which 50% is directly involved in the sales process (on the field).
+Our management system is key to our success in working with a wide spread of brands across different fields.
+Each key supplier is assigned to a specific manager who is responsible for every aspect.

 Marketing